 Created by Lester Dent

-Lester Dent’s final (and weirdest) gadget detective by far was CLICKELL “CLICK” RUSH, aka THE GADGET MAN, which definitely took a more screwball approach than his previous to the sub-genre.
-But it turned out to also be his most successful, with Click hanging around long enough for eighteen stories to be published in Crime Busters in a two-year period spanning 1937-39.
+Doc Savage creator Lester Dent’s final (and weirdest) gadget detective by far was inventor CLICKELL “CLICK” RUSH, aka THE GADGET MAN, who definitely took a more screwball approach to the sub-genre than his predecessors.
+But it turned out to also be one of Dent’s more successful creations, with Click hanging around long enough for eighteen stories to be published in Crime Busters in a two-year period spanning 1937-39.
 He even made the leap to a few comic book appearances.

 But his biggest claim to fame may be that he’s the only private eye I know of who takes his marching orders from a giant talking toad.